Exploring Asia since 2003

 Accommodation

 Hong Kong – if an affordable and spacious apartment is what you’re after then forget Hong Kong.
-In order to live within 30-45 minutes of the center you’ll likely end up with an expensive closet high in the sky.
-Apartments on the Kowloon side (as opposed to Island side) are generally cheaper but also often older, smaller and within noisier neighbourhoods.
+In order to live within 30-45 minutes of the centre, you’ll likely end up with an expensive closet high in the sky.
+Apartments on the Kowloon side (as opposed to the Island side) are generally cheaper but also often older, smaller and within noisier neighbourhoods.
 Expect accommodation to be your biggest and most painful expense in Hong Kong.

 Shenzhen – while prices have been rising in Shenzhen you can still find affordable places if you’re prepared to look around.
-The quality of Shenzhen apartments varies wildly with a lot of what’s on offer being pretty shoddily built so you’ll most likely want to look at newer estates (Nanshan and Futian districts are popular choices).
-On the plus side apartments are generally bigger, often have balconies and probably half the price or less compared to Hong Kong.
+The quality of Shenzhen apartments varies wildly with a lot of what’s on offer is pretty shoddily built so you’ll most likely want to look at newer estates (Nanshan and Futian districts are popular choices).
+On the plus side apartments are generally bigger, often have balconies and are probably half the price or less compared to Hong Kong.

 Food